gaphor/gaphor/docs/services.md

 tightly bound to the `gaphor.UML` module.
 A default factory is created in `__init__.py`.

-The ElementFactory depends on the undo_manager.
+The undo_manager depends on the events emitted by the ElementFactory.
 When an important events occurs, like an element is created or destroyed, that event is emitted.
 We then use an event handler for ElementFactory that stores the add/remove signals in the undo system.
 Another example of events that are emitted are with `UML.Elements`.
 Those classes, or more specifically, the properties, send notifications every time their state changes.

 ```eval_rst
 .. autoclass:: gaphor.UML.elementfactory.ElementFactory